This Week's Bulletin

 Call to Worship

-With grateful hearts, we come to worship the Lord!
+With grateful hearts, we worship God!

 *Passing Peace of Christ TFWS #2108